 ATKINSON, Robert.
 Gateshead, Yorkshire 6.4.1839 — Rathmines near Dublin 10.1.1908.
 British Linguist (IE, Celtic and Sanskrit Scholar) in Ireland.
 Professor in Dublin.
 Born in Yorkshire as the only child of John and Ann A., school there.
-Studies in Dublin in 1856-57 and in Liège, Belgium 1857-58.
-Then school teacher at Kilkenny, also studied at Dublin, from 1862 in full time.
+Studies at Trinity College in Dublin in 1856-57 and at Liège, Belgium 1857-58.
+Then school teacher at Kilkenny, also further studies at Dublin, from 1862 in full time.
 B.A.
 1863 Dublin.
 Said to have known Sanskrit, French, Irish, Russian, Chinese, Tamil, Telugu, Persian, and Hebrew.
 From 1867 (1869?)
 Professor of Romance Languages at Dublin, 1869 LL.D.
 From 1871 also Lottner’s successor as the Professor of Sanskrit and Comparative Philology at Dublin, continued almost until his death.
 D.Litt.
 1891.
 In 1901-06 president of the Royal Irish Academy.
-Married with Hannah Maria Harbutt, one son.
+Married 1863 Hannah Maria Harbutt, one son.

-Publications: mostly wrote on Old Irish, i.a. edited many texts; a couple of papers on Coptic.
+Publications: mostly wrote on Old Irish, i.a. edited many texts, also on Romance languages; a couple of papers on Coptic.
 Maeso-Gothic Grammar.
 Lith. ed. for his students.

 Sources: Grierson in JRAS 1908, 629–633; G. A. G[rierso]n, D.N.B.
 2nd Suppl.
 1, 1912, 68–70; D. Greene, “Robert Atkinson and Irish studies”, Hermathena 102, 1966, 6–15; Wikipedia.